hpe-storage/scod/docs/partners/vmware/index.md

 ##### Configuring a VM Storage Policy

 Once the vVol Datastore is created, create a VM Storage Policy.
-From vCenter vSphere Client, click **Menu** and select **Policies and Profiles**.
+From the vSphere Web Client, click **Menu** and select **Policies and Profiles**.

 ![Select Policies and Profiles](img/profile1.png)